sheerun/component-map/README.md

 > A storage for (not only) React components backed by WeakMap and performant fallback

-This implementations allows for most operations WeakMap provides, but it's not a shim (in particular, it won't accept iterable object as a constructor parameter).
-By default `ComponentMap` it is customized for storage of React classes, but can be easily easily customized with `BucketMap` and `getBucketName` option.
+This module allows for most operations [WeakMap](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) provides, but it's not a 1:1 shim to make implementation more lightweight (in particular, it won't accept iterable object as a constructor parameter).
+On top of that, by default `ComponentMap` it is configured for performant storage of React classes, but can be easily easily customized with `getBucketName` option (see below).

-## How it works

-By default it tries to store components directly into passed `WeakMap`, if provided.
-Otherwise it uses custom storage that puts objects into buckets instead of single map, improving retrieval performance a lot.
-Something like `buckets[getBucketName(key)] = value`.

-ComponentMap doesn't automatically detect WeakMap implementation, but rather allows you to pass it as a constructor parameter.
-It uses bucketed storage implementation only in case WeakMap is not provided.

 ## Usage

 Component Map supports subset of WeakMap API

-* `new ComponentMap(options)` Create a new ComponentMap.
+* `new ComponentMap(options: object)` Create a new ComponentMap.
 Accepts following options:
-  * `WeakMap` - an implementation of WeakMap to use, or undefined if whim must be used
+  * `WeakMap: WeakMap` - an implementation of WeakMap to use, or undefined if to use bucketed implementation
+  * `getBucketName: (object) => string` - it can configure bucketed implementation (see Configuraton section below)
 * `ComponentMap#get(key: object): any` Returns the value that key corresponds to the key or undefined.
 * `ComponentMap#has(key: object): boolean` Tells whether there exists a value with given key
 * `ComponentMap#set(key: object, value: any)` Sets key to given value.
 The key must be an object.